pia-foss/mobile-ios-wireguard/README.md

 This library is based in the WireGuard® library for Apple platforms from Jason A. Donenfeld (https://github.com/WireGuard/wireguard-apple).

-The library uses 2 scripts to generate the WireGuard framework.
+The library uses 2 scripts to generate the WireGuard frame  work.

 - create-libwg-go-framework.sh
 - wireguard-go-bridge/build.sh